-8:30 AM – 12:00 PM | Monday, November 12
+8:30 AM – 12:00 PM | Monday, November 16

 Carefully planned summer learning programs provide youth with life-changing experiences, so it is important to begin with the end in mind, establishing definite goals and steps to achieve them.
-In this workshop participants will receive Summer Learning Program Quality Assessment quality standards and hear about and share practice ideas for using them in continuous program improvement.
-The workshop will make extensive use of the new interactive program planning guide, Summer Starts in September.
-The facilitators will model activities and tools that participants can use to plan the summer learning program.
+In Part 1 of the Summer Starts in September workshop participants will examine quality standards and share practice ideas for using them in a continuous program improvement cycle.
+The workshop will make extensive use of the Summer Starts in September program planning guide.
+The facilitators will model activities and tools that participants can use to plan their summer learning program.

-1:30 PM – 5:00 PM | Monday, November 12
+1:00 PM – 4:00 PM | Monday, November 16

 Part 2 of the Summer Starts in September workshop will take a deeper dive into tools you can use now in planning your summer program, featuring The Wallace Foundation’s Summer Learning Toolkit.
 We will examine how to incorporateAcademics & Enrichment, develop aUnique Program Culture, and launch a program using the comprehensiveSummer Planning Calendar.
 Attendees will have the opportunity to interact with templates, tip sheets, samples, and other resources, and learn how to implement them at home.
 This is a great follow-up to the Summer Starts in September: Your Ultimate Planning Guide, Part 1,Pre-Conference workshop!

 Libraries are at the center of summer learning and fun!
 Public libraries across the country are uniquely positioned to lead the way in helping all kids grow and thrive during the critical summer months.
 Join us this year as we explore the seismic shift in summer as librarians evolve to create innovative learning environments for diverse learners, community partnerships that make programs sizzle, and data driven practices with quality at the core.